More formula shipments to come as Biden addresses shortage - NewsBreak

 “It’s just very difficult to find … and of course, she’s only eight months so she can’t drink regular milk,” Ohio mother Takara Bibb said.
 “So, it’s just, it’s rough ’cause I never thought that this type of thing would happen.”

-The Biden administration has moved to ease nationwide shortages by importing foreign supplies and using the Defense Production Act to speed domestic production.Jury finds Amber Heard defamed Johnny Depp
+The Biden administration has moved to ease nationwide shortages by importing foreign supplies and using the Defense Production Act to speed domestic production.20 fugitives arrested in ‘Operation Washout’ in Richmond

 The White House said Biden hosted a virtual roundtable with leaders of manufacturers ByHeart, Bubs Australia, Reckitt, Perrigo Co. and Gerber.
 The list is notable for who isn’t on it: Abbott Nutrition, the company whose Michigan plant was shut down in February over safety concerns, sparking the shortage in the United States.